Regret Analysis of Posterior Sampling-Based Expected Improvement for Bayesian Optimization

 \section{Literature Review for Regret Analysis of GP-EI}

-The assumption for the regret analysis in the BO literature is twofold: the Bayesian setting that $f$ follows GPs~\citep{Srinivas2010-Gaussian,Russo2014-learning,Takeno2023-randomized,takeno2024-posterior} and the frequentist setting that $f$ belongs to the known reproducing kernel Hilbert space (RKHS)~\citep{Srinivas2010-Gaussian,Chowdhury2017-on,janz2020-bandit,iwazaki2025improved}.
+The two most commonly used assumptions for the regret analysis in the BO literature are the Bayesian setting that $f$ follows GPs~\citep{Srinivas2010-Gaussian,Russo2014-learning,Takeno2023-randomized,takeno2024-posterior} and the frequentist setting that $f$ belongs to the known reproducing kernel Hilbert space (RKHS)~\citep{Srinivas2010-Gaussian,Chowdhury2017-on,janz2020-bandit,iwazaki2025improved}.
 Furthermore, the analyzed regret can be categorized as cumulative regret $\sum_{t=1}^T f(\*x^*) - f(\*x_t)$ and simple regret $f(\*x^*) - f(\hat{\*x}_t)$ with some recommended input at $t$-th iteration, for example, $\hat{\*x}_t \coloneqq \argmax_{\*x \in \cX} \mu_t (\*x)$.
 In addition, as we discussed above, we refer to its expected variants as BCR and Bayesian simple regret in the Bayesian setting.
-Although our main analysis concentrates on the BCR analysis in the Bayesian setting, we review the analyses of GP-EI for both regrets in both settings.
+Although our main analysis concentrates on the BCR analysis in the Bayesian setting, we review the analyses of GP-EI for both regret definitions in both settings.